mintpepper95/KnowledgeIsPower/Javascript/Atlassian HTML.md

 Unsafe
 * PATCH, PUT, DELETE

 For unsafe requests, browser does not make such requests right away, it sends a `preflight` request to ask for permission.
 If server agrees to serve the requests, it respond with an empty body and status 200 and headers.
-Then browsaer makes the actual request if preflight is successful.
+Then browser automatically makes the actual request if preflight is successful.

 Note server will still add `Access-Control-Allow-Origin` header to main response.
 Successful preflight does not relieve it.